The Open Innovation Opportunity for Large Corporations

 "We've seen some companies enjoy great success with this approach and witnessed the difficulties of others," Henry wrote for MIT Sloan Management Review in 2023.
 "One surprising insight 20 years on is that the biggest barriers to successful open innovation are inside, not outside, the organization."

-Open innovation offers another optimal route to revenue growth and core business expansion for large-scale companies.
+Translation?
+An open innovation strategy offers another optimal route to revenue growth, reduced costs, increased development productivity (notably for software firms) and business expansion for large companies.

-What's more, it provides them the chance to test and validate company concepts at scale to create new startups that could be highly profitable.
-(Possibly even as much as the core business.)
+What's more, it provides them the chance to test and validate company concepts at scale to create new startups that could be highly profitable (possibly even as much as the core business, in time) through venture studios.

-"There are certainly circumstances when closed or internal approaches are absolutely called for, particularly when you are are innovating close to the core of the business and can rely on your own internal expertise and capabilities," said High Alpha Innovation Director Rob Kimball.
+"There are certainly circumstances when closed or internal approaches based on in-house innovation 'challenges' are absolutely called for," said High Alpha Innovation Director Rob Kimball.
+"That's particularly the case when you are are innovating close to the core and can rely on your own expertise and capabilities."

-"Once you get farther away from the core business, though, dealing with new customers, markets, or business models, an open innovation model can invite new perspectives, identify and challenge deeply held assumptions, and uncover new, eye-opening insights."
+"Once you get farther away from the core business, though, dealing with new customers, markets, or business models, an open innovation model can invite new perspectives, identify and challenge deeply held assumptions, and uncover new, eye-opening insights that can future-proof the company," Rob noted.

 A venture-building partner's role in your corporation's open innovation ecosystem